 8. PAPAKOLEA BEACH OR “GREEN SAND BEACH”

-The color comes from the erosion of volcanic stone nearby, and is one of only four beaches in the world to have such a hue.
+The color comes from the erosion of volcanic stone nearby.
+It is one of only four beaches in the world with such a hue.

 Located in the southern part of the island, this would certainly be worth the trip!